 - Life transitions

 I cannot work with everyone, nor will you feel you can work with any therapist.
 So it is important you feel comfortable with me.
 We can get a sense of each other – and whether I can help you – from an initial non-comittal appointment.
+Please note that my working hours are 10-6pm Monday to Friday.

 To find out more about counselling and psychotherapy, see this British Association of Counselling and Psychotherapy website page About Therapy or the UK Council for Psychotherapy website page About Psychotherapy.